jonschull/SidebarDashboard/docs/welcome.md

-# Welcome to Static Dashboard!!
+# Welcome to Static Dashboard with Auto-Refresh!!

 This is a simple, clean static dashboard with a markdown sidebar that allows you to:

 1. Create and organize content using markdown files
 2. View content in properly positioned windows
 3. Publish your changes to GitHub Pages with one click
+4. **Auto-refresh content** when files are modified locally

 ## Getting Started